CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/flows/run-flow/run-flow-async-block.md

 Also, if an [Input Variable][] has a default value, and the corresponding value in the [Inputs Property][] is not of the same type, a [Validation Error][] will be raised when the flow is validated.

 For more information see [Input Variables][Input Variable].

+### Exceptions Thrown by a Child Flow

+If the [Flow][Flow Property] run by the Run Flow block throws an exception that is unhandled then the exception is saved to the [Execution Task][Execution Task Property].
+The execution containing the [Run Flow Async][] block will not pause when the exception is thrown unless the [Flow][Flow Property] is being waited on by a wait block.

+See [Wait For Task] block or [Wait For All Tasks] block for more details.

+### Parent Flow ending before Child Flow

+If the flow containing the [Run Flow Async][] block ends before the [Flow][Flow Property], the [Flow][Flow Property] will continue running to completion.

 ### Syncing the Inputs Property with the Flow Contract